Phase Retrieval for Radar Waveform Design: Abstract

 \section{Abstract}

-The ability of a radar to discriminate in both range and Doppler velocity is completely characterized by the \textit{ambiguity function} (AF) of its transmit waveform.
+{ The ability of a radar to discriminate in both range and Doppler velocity is completely characterized by the \textit{ambiguity function} (AF) of its transmit waveform.
 Mathematically, it is obtained by correlating the waveform with its Doppler-shifted and delayed replicas.
 We consider the inverse problem of designing a radar transmit waveform that satisfies the specified AF magnitude.
-This process can be viewed as a signal reconstruction with some variation of phase retrieval methods.
+This process may be viewed as a signal reconstruction with some variation of phase retrieval methods.
 We provide a trust-region algorithm that minimizes a smoothed non-convex least-squares objective function to iteratively recover the underlying signal-of-interest for either time- or band-limited support.
-The method first approximates the signal using an iterative spectral algorithm and then refines the attained initialization based upon a sequence of gradient iterations.
+The method first approximates the signal using an iterative spectral algorithm and then refines the attained initialization based on a sequence of gradient iterations.
 Our theoretical analysis shows that unique signal reconstruction is possible using signal samples no more than thrice the number of signal frequencies or time samples.
-Numerical experiments demonstrate that our method recovers both time- and band-limited signals from even sparsely and randomly sampled AFs with mean-square-error of $1\times 10^{-6}$ and $9\times 10^{-2}$ for the full noiseless samples and sparse noisy samples, respectively.
+Numerical experiments demonstrate that our method recovers both time- and band-limited signals from sparsely and randomly sampled, noisy, and noiseless AFs. }